 Contact a Qualified Milwaukee Bed Bug Exterminator

 The first step is to contact a qualified Milwaukee pest control company to assess the situation.
-A-Landlords will thoroughly inspect the unit, looking at couches, bedding and other known bed bug dwellings to assess the nature, extent and hopefully origin of the infestation.
-With more information you can form a strategy to combat the problem with your exterminator.
+A-Landlords will thoroughly inspect the unit, looking at couches, bedding, and other known bed bug dwellings to assess the extent of the infestation.
+With more information, you can form a strategy to combat the problem with your exterminator.

 Bed bugs are nearly impossible to wipe out thoroughly without professional help.
-Commercial bug sprays and home treatments are rarely effective and often times will only drive the bugs deep into hiding for a short period of time.
-Without eliminating every bug using a professional Milwaukee bed bug exterminator your infestation will just flare up again.
-Using your on-staff maintenance and janitorial personnel is not a wise idea, unless they have the proper training and tools.
+Store-bought bug sprays and home treatments are rarely effective and usually just drive the bugs deep into hiding for a short period of time.
+Without a professional Milwaukee bed bug exterminator, your infestation will just flare up again.
+Using your on-staff maintenance and janitorial personnel is only advisable if they have the proper training and access to specialized treatments.

 Contact Other Tenants

-Bed bugs are a particularly tenacious pest and just because they entered the building in one unit doesn’t mean that’s where they stayed.
-Every unit adjacent to the infected one should be thoroughly inspected by a qualified bed bug exterminator to ensure that the problem is limited to one unit.
+Bed bugs are a particularly tenacious pest and just because they entered the building in one unit doesn’t mean that’s where they'll stay.
+Every unit adjacent to the infected one should be thoroughly inspected by a qualified bed bug exterminator to ensure the problem is limited to one unit.

-Communicate the situation to the affected tenants without causing a panic, as well as any other tenants in the building asking for their co-operation and to remain vigilant for signs of bed bugs in their units.
+Communicate the situation to the affected tenants without causing a panic, as well as any other tenants in the building.
+Ask for their cooperation and advise them to remain vigilant for signs of bed bugs in their units.

-Dealing with bed bugs is never quick or easy, but by taking steps to prepare their apartments, tenants can ensure that exterminators have access to bed bug hideouts.
+Dealing with bed bugs is never quick or easy, but by taking steps to prepare their apartments your tenants can ensure that exterminators have access to bed bug hideouts.
 In preparation for bed bug treatment, ask your tenants to:

 - Tidy up: Bed bugs love to hide in clutter.
-By creating a clean and orderly apartment you are denying bedbugs shelter.
+By creating a clean and orderly apartment you deny bedbugs shelter.

-- Deal with the mattress: Bed bugs in mattresses can be dealt with by encasing the mattress in a special bug proof bag, which is available at many big-box stores and online outlets, or disposing of the mattress altogether.
+- Deal with the mattress: Bed bugs in mattresses can be dealt with by encasing the mattress in a special bug proof bag, which is available at many big-box stores and online outlets.

 - Vacuum: Every surface should be vacuumed to suck up living and dead bugs.
 Dispose of full vacuum bags outdoors in a sealed plastic bag.